From Banff to Jasper Along the Icefields Parkway

 It took us about two hours to get to the Columbia Icefields from Lake Louise.
 Home of the (expensive) Icebus!
 We were delighted to be heading out onto the glacier, and I’m so glad we brought the kids’ winter coats, hats, and mitts.
 In June.
 Enter the third season of our road trip – WINTER!

-The Brewster Tours Ice Explorer adventure heads out to the Athabasca Glacier roughly every 15 minutes – you drive out towards the icefield in a regular bus, and then transfer to one of their specially designed Ice Explorer buses.
+The Ice Explorer adventure heads out to the Athabasca Glacier roughly every 15 minutes.
+You drive out towards the icefield in a regular bus, and then transfer to one of their specially designed Ice Explorer buses.
 This part of the trip is already awesome, as you head down an incredibly steep hill towards the ice.

 There is something awesome about standing on 400-year-old ice while surrounded by mountains.
 Wait for it, it’s beautiful.